AquaJo/RobloxStarter/README.md

-# Boilerplate for a Roblox-Studio Project configured for WSL2
+# Boilerplate for a Roblox-Studio Project configured for WSL2 ^^

 ## Features

--   "linux first" - stack (rsync used in syncback not ported to windows yet, ...), feel free using wsl2 ^^
+-   "linux first" - stack (rsync used in syncback not ported to windows yet, ...)
 -   uses git-lfs by default for future-proofing
 -   Rojo - Filesyncing from vsc to Roblox Studio
 -   Rojo syncback from Uplift Games as Two-Way-Sync Option (Experimental!)